 Northbridge and Leederville are the two inner-city neighbourhoods with the most interest.

-Northbridge, the area located right behind the CBD, is the more youthful, and playful area of central Perth.
+Northbridge, located just behind the CBD, is the more youthful and playful area of central Perth.
 Not only home to Perth’s Cultural Centre (including art galleries, a state library and a theatre), its unkempt streets and street-art filled laneways are filled with tasty treats and arty rendezvous spots, reminding me a lot of Melbourne.

 There’s a hole in the wall cafe scene, one of which is home to the Museum of Perth (the smallest museum in the city) and people making simple eats like toasties incredibly hip (sample the cheesy-grilled choices of Toastface Grillah for proof).

-Our introduction to Perth’s evolving food scene, hip bars and latest ventures, was with a local foodie, Laura Moseley.
-There’s diners, international foods outlets, secret bars and a mini Chinatown full of budget dumpling houses – venues we otherwise would not have found on our own or thought to have hopped between so easily.
-The evening ended with sampling the best ice cream in the city at Chicho Gelato.
+Our introduction to Perth’s evolving food and drink scene was with a local foodie, Laura Moseley.
+There are diners, international food outlets, secret bars and a mini Chinatown full of budget dumpling houses – venues we otherwise would not have found on our own or thought to have hopped between so easily.
+The evening ended with sampling the city’s best ice cream at Chicho Gelato.

 A local who wanted to highlight the more ‘outer-boroughs’ of Perth introduced Leederville to me.
-The younger, design hub of Leederville thrives on the artistic regeneration of its self-proclaimed “immigrant nostalgia architecture” built upon layers of Italian, Chinese, Jewish, Greek and Macedonian heritage.
-The graffiti is cheekier, the coffee shops filled with young minds and bohemian youth and the area still retaining an offbeat ‘only we know about this place’ atmosphere.
+The younger, design hub of Leederville thrives on the artistic regeneration of its self-proclaimed “immigrant nostalgia architecture,” built on layers of Italian, Chinese, Jewish, Greek, and Macedonian heritage.
+The graffiti is cheekier, the coffee shops are filled with young minds and bohemian youth, and the area still retains an offbeat atmosphere.

 Things to See in Perth With Extra Time